Epic-Fight/EpicFight-Docs/docs/API/Starting.en.md

 ## Registering Custom Animations

-You can create animations in Blender and export them using the [Epic Fight Blender Exporter Addon](https://epicfight-docs.readthedocs.io/Guides/page1/).
+You can create animations in Blender and export them using the [Epic Fight Blender Exporter Addon](https://github.com/Epic-Fight/blender-json-exporter).
+You can download the [EpicFight Animation Rig](https://github.com/Epic-Fight/EpicFight-Files/blob/Blender-Armor/EpicFight%20Animation%20Rig.blend?raw=true) and use it in Blender to create animations for the Epic Fight player.
+For more details, refer to [Starting with Blender 2.79](https://epicfight-docs.readthedocs.io/Guides/page1/).

 To import your animations into your mod / resource pack, follow the instructions on [Asset Importing](https://epicfight-docs.readthedocs.io/Guides/page3) page.